Japanese JLPT Grammar Point

 Key Takeaways

-• ~だろう (darou) expresses conjecture about future or present situations.
+• ~だろう expresses conjecture or seeks confirmation.

 Quick Recap Quiz